Blacklion: The Black Lion Inn

 The name was changed to Blacklion in honour of a famous coaching inn in the village.
 Wilson's Post-Chaise Companion of 1786 states:

 Within 2 miles and a half of the Black Lion, on the L. are the ruins of a church; and within a mile of the Black Lion, on the L. is Marle Bank, the seat of Mr. Irwine.
 On the R. is a large and beautiful lake, called Lough Machnean [sic], with three finely cultivated islands in it.
 About a quarter of a mile to the R. of Largay, or the Black Lion inn, is Belcoo Bridge, which leads to Garison [Garrison] road.

 The aforementioned inn may have been the establishment which gave shelter and hospitality to the founder of Methodism, John Wesley.
 In the 1770s, during one of his many tours through the Kingdom of Ireland, he recorded how bad weather forced him to stay the night at a local inn, Carrick a Beg, whose proprietor was sympathetic to his message- After riding round, and round, we came in the evening to a lone house called Carrick-a-Beg.
 It lay in the midst of horrid mountains; and had no very promising appearance.
 However, it afforded corn for our horses, and potatoes for ourselves.
 So we made a hearty supper, called in as many as pleased of the family to prayers, and, though we had no fastening either for our door or our windows, slept in peace.
 The site of The Black Lion Inn was occupied by Dolan's Hotel in the 1920s.
 Ambrose Leet's 1814 Directory spells the name as Black-lion.

 Blacklion's urban growth was hampered until the mid nineteenth century by the nearby village of Red Lion, some miles to the west on the coach-road to Sligo.
 The weather event known as The Night of the Big Wind in January 1839 caused structural damage to the Protestant church at Thornhill, to the west of Blacklion.
 This was never fully repaired.
-According to local tradition Blacklion was the first place in Co.
-Cavan to be affected by the potato blight in the autumn of 1845.
+According to local tradition Blacklion was the first place in County Cavan to be affected by the potato blight in the autumn of 1845.
 Deaths as a result of malnutrition and disease in the subsequent Great Famine were high.

 In the 1950s the village name plate read Learga.
 This was the name by which local older generation people would have called the place – colloquially called Leargy.
 Learga is the plural of an Irish word Learg meaning rising ground, slopes, or mountain side.
 This description would connect with the topographical location of the village, which sits below steeply rising ground and hills.
 Today, Learga no longer appears on the village signs, which now show An Blaic.
 The village is generally referred to by local residents as "The Black".

 During The Troubles, Blacklion, as a main border crossing, was home to a joint Irish Army/Garda Síochána checkpoint.
 It was the scene of a bomb attack in 1974 by the UVF.